simmi30/lnd1/docs/rest/websockets.md

-# WebSockets with `lnd`'s REST API
+# WebSockets with `broln`'s REST API

 This document describes how streaming response REST calls can be used correctly by making use of the WebSocket API.

-As an example, we are going to write a simple JavaScript program that subscribes to `lnd`'s
+As an example, we are going to write a simple JavaScript program that subscribes to `broln`'s
 [block notification RPC](https://api.lightning.community/#v2-chainnotifier-register-blocks).

-The WebSocket will be kept open as long as `lnd` runs and JavaScript program isn't stopped.
+The WebSocket will be kept open as long as `broln` runs and JavaScript program isn't stopped.

 ## Browser environment